localstack-samples/sample-cdk-cognito-dynamodb-api-gateway/documentation/README.md

-## How to implement Step-up Authentication using Amazon Cognito
+## Documentation — How to implement Step-up Authentication using Amazon Cognito

-This repository contains accompanying source code for the AWS Blog post, [How to implement Step-up Authentication using Amazon Cognito](#).

 We will illustrate how to perform step-up authentication using Amazon API Gateway Lambda Authorizer, Lambda functions, Amazon Cognito and Amazon DynamoDB.
 Let us first review the architecture in next section.